Instructing Deirdre Goodwin

 She is “a fierce advocate who really fights for her clients” (Chambers & Partners 2008) and has acted for both claimants and defendants in a large number of cases where damages have exceeded £10 million, many including periodical payments.
 Described as having outstanding knowledge with “exceptional attention to detail” (Chambers and Partners 2018), she is also recommended for “her efficiency with paperwork, her rapport with experts and her ‘user-friendly’ attitude” (Chambers & Partners 2013).

-Deirdre has the ability quickly to distil the diverse issues in challenging cases with a keen intuition for an opponent’s position.
+Deirdre has the ability to quickly distil the diverse issues in challenging cases with a keen intuition for an opponent’s position.
 She is considered a “very able, conscientious and meticulous operator” (Chambers & Partners 2011) who is “extremely thorough and effective” (Chambers & Partners 2014).

 An experienced clinical negligence practitioner with a flair for pursuing catastrophic injury claims relating to obstetric and perinatal mismanagement including OBPI Erb’s palsy claims: her “all-round advocacy and advice is first class” (Legal 500 2019).